Taunga

-Taunga is an island owned by the Noble (Matapule) ‘Akau‘ola in Tonga.
+Taunga is an island owned by the Matapule ‘Akau‘ola in Tonga.
 It is located in the south Vava'u Group in the far north of the country.
 The island had a population of 36 in 2021.

 On 2 March 2007, 28 acre on Taunga and Ngau were leased by 'Akau'ola and the Government of Tonga to Warwick International Hotels for the construction of a hotel resort and spa.